 If you are thinking of investing, you must know about the different financial assets you can invest in.
-Presently, one of the most favourable one is a structured note.
+Presently, one of the most favorable ones is a structured note.
 Apart from understanding the benefits of investing in structured notes, we will know how they work and some of the misconceptions of structured notes as well.

 As a result of diverse financial assets underlying a structured note, its performance is dependent on the return on an underlying asset, group of assets, or index.
 It is a pre-diversified portfolio that ensures a balanced risk-return trade-off and thus, chances of getting into losses are reduced significantly.
 And since structured notes are well-embedded with protection against market fluctuations, the returns are promising.

-Structured Notes comprises diverse derivatives, one or more underlying assets and fixed income (bonds) investments.
-The bond component of the structured note occupies the majority space of the investment and provides the primary protection.
+Structured Notes comprise diverse derivatives, one or more underlying assets, and fixed-income (bonds) investments.
+The bond component of the structured note occupies the majority space of the investment and provides primary protection.
 The rest of the area is taken up by other investment assets such as derivatives and underlying assets, giving the investors upside potential.

 The three components of this promising financial asset are described below: